-We rounded up twenty incredible photographers who are making fine art work that’s unique and captivating.
+We rounded up twenty incredible photographers who are making fine artwork that’s unique and captivating.
 From emerging talents to established photographic artists, this list is full of fine art photographers whose work is sure to provide inspiration.

-Artist and photographer Mikael Owunna creates work examining identity and, as he describes on his website, imagining “new universes and realities for marginalized communities.”
+Artist and fine art photographer Mikael Owunna creates work examining identity and, as he describes on his website, imagining “new universes and realities for marginalized communities.”
 A former Fulbright scholar and recipient of various photo awards, Owunna is definitely a young artist to watch.
 His website is simple and minimal with all the focus on his photography.

 Alabama-based artist and professor Jenny Fine creates uniquely personal, photography-based work.
-History and identity are important themes throughout her work, which has been exhibited throughout the United States and in Europe.
+History and identity are important themes throughout her work, which have been exhibited throughout the United States and in Europe.
 Fine’s website offers plenty of context for her projects through detailed captions and statements for each project.

 Spanish photographer Raúl Belinchón has photographed stories and spaces around the world.
 His fine art photography portfolio showcases a wide range of work, with separate galleries for commissions and press coverage.
 A grid-based image layout allows for an overview of each photo project.